jhoooooo/chatbox/Themes/Pastel Hearts/readme.txt

  If you enabled the 'hide chatter option' in Streamlabs, use hide-chatter.js file.
- But you must enable both 'Hide Common Chat Bots' & 'Hide commands starting with `!`' If you enable only one of theme, manualy edit the js code.
+ But you must enable both 'Hide Common Chat Bots' & 'Hide commands starting with `!`' If you enable only one of them, manualy edit the js code.
 Look for

 --------------